An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 While it is a nice option when traveling on a budget in Romania, Bucharest is not exactly an exciting city.
 Most of the attractions in Bucharest can be done in a day or two, and you are left with nothing but an overcrowded metropolitan city.

-The other city to start your Romanian road trip is Cluj-Napoca, the capital city of the mythical Transylvania region of Romania.
+The other city to start your Romanian road trip is Cluj-Napoca, the capital city of the Transylvania region.

-Whichever city you decide to start your road trip, I would recommend dropping your car off at a different location than where you rented it so you don’t have to spend a day or two backtracking.
+Whichever city you decide to start your road trip, I would recommend dropping your car off at a different location than where you rented it.

 Road Trip To Romania Tourist Map